80s Makeup Looks: Trends of a Glam Decade

 Colored mascara channels a retro-inspired look.
 Photo: Deposit Photos

-Black mascara was the standard in the 80s, rarely deviating from this classic choice.
-However, the era was also known for its bold experiments in beauty, and colored mascara was a daring choice for those wanting to stand out.
+Black mascara was the standard for makeup in the 80s.
+Women rarely deviated from this classic choice.
+However, the era was also known for its bold experiments in beauty, and colored mascara was for those wanting to stand out.

 Vibrant hues like electric blue or violet purple were used to add an extra pop to the eyes, perfectly complementing the decade’s love for color.